The use of ice or heat can have incredible benefits for musculoskeletal pain and injury recovery.

-When your injury is acute (less than a 72 hours in duration) and/or occurs due to a direct injury, use ice lowering the body temperature will help constrict the blood vessels, reduce swelling, decrease inflammation.
+When your injury is acute (less than 72 hours in duration), and/or occurs due to a direct injury, use ice.
+Lowering the body temperature will help constrict the blood vessels, reduce swelling, and decrease inflammation.
 This decreases pain and increases injury recovery times.

-If you get frequent pain after activities or exercise like running, tennis or golf use ice after the activity.
+If you get frequent pain after activities or exercise like running, tennis or golf, use ice after the activity.
 This is a repetitive use type of injury.
 Ice will bring down swelling and numb the irritated tissue.
-This of a baseball pitcher that is taken out of the game.
+An example of this is when a baseball pitcher is taken out of the game.
 The medical staff and trainers immediately get the pitcher’s shoulder wrapped in ice to increase the recovery time so that he is able to pitch in the next game quickly.

-After the acute phase (72 hours) switch over to heat therapy for low back pain, neck pain and other conditions.
-Heat improves the flexibility of muscles and ligaments, this can improve overall functioning of the back and neck.
-Heat increases circulation into soft tissue, which in turn gets nutrients into circulation and promotes healing of soft tissue and blood vessel relaxation.
+After the acute phase (72 hours), switch over to heat therapy for low back pain, neck pain and other conditions.
+Heat improves the flexibility of muscles and ligaments, which can improve the overall functioning of the back and neck.
+Heat increases circulation into the soft tissue, which in turn gets nutrients into circulation and promotes healing of soft tissue, and blood vessel relaxation.

 Use heat for subacute injuries (over 72 hours) or chronic back pain or neck pain.

-If you have a chronic condition like, sciatica, back pain, neck pain, arthritis, stenosis, degenerative disc disease then use heat therapy.
+If you have a chronic condition like sciatica, back pain, neck pain, arthritis, stenosis, or degenerative disc disease, use heat therapy.

-Heat stimulates and encouraging healing.
-Heat will soothe inflamed and sore muscles and dilate inflames tissues and blood vessels to bring in nutrients that promote healing.
+Heat stimulates and encourages healing.
+The heat will soothe inflamed and sore muscles and dilate inflamed tissues and blood vessels to bring in nutrients that promote healing.

 Other top questions asked by my patients recently about heat or ice:

-Ice or heat for back pain with herniated disc?
+Ice or heat for back pain with a herniated disc?